Designing for short term rental

 cottagecore

 With a full sized sofa, two swivel chairs that can turn to face the ocean and an accent chair, everyone can put their feet up at the Beach Chalet, enjoying both the fire and the view at the same time.
+An area rug anchors the space in the open plan.
 Note how the white sofa is protected with an easy to wash throw.
 I also invested in an upholstery cleaner – money well spent.

 Tips for designing vacation rental living areas